amir9480/vscode-cpp-helper/README.md

 ]
 ```
 Where {FILE} is your active header file name.
-> If you don't want a relative pattern then add a `/` as first character.
+> If you don't want a relative pattern then put a `/` as first character.

 ### CppHelper.HeaderGuardPattern:
 The pattern of header guard.